Raymond D. Bowman

-In 1962 Bowman teamed with dance legend Ruth St. Denis to bring the first full-length Balinese Shadow Puppet play to the United States.
+In 1962, Bowman teamed with dance legend Ruth St. Denis to bring the first full-length Balinese Shadow Puppet play to the United States.
 The performance was held at her studio located at 3433 Cahuenga Boulevard West (near Universal City) on Sunday, September 16, 1962, and lasted more than 8 hours.
 The following year he opened an art gallery in Beverly Hills with his good friend Eric Mann.
 "The Bowman-Mann Gallery" was located at 229 S. La Cienega Blvd. near Wilshire Blvd.
 Many famous artists gave one-man shows there, including Mae Babitz, Edgar Payne (posthumously), Leonora Cetone Starr, and Innocenzo Daraio.

 He was a classical music critic for the South Bay Daily Breeze during the 1970s and was a fixture at the Dorothy Chandler Pavilion during the symphony and opera seasons.
 He knew most of the performers and members of the press for nearly 40 years in the Los Angeles art scene.
 He adored long conversations with "intellectuals" and would engage them in unlimited discussions on fine art, music, and literature until late in the night.
-In his later years he was listed in the Marquis Who's Who social register, both in "Who's Who in America" and "Who's Who in the World".
+In his later years, he was listed in the Marquis Who's Who social register, both in "Who's Who in America" and "Who's Who in the World".

-He loved drives to scenic places and one drive he enjoyed was the cliffs above San Diego Bay in Point Loma.
+He loved drives to scenic places, and one drive he enjoyed was the cliffs above San Diego Bay in Point Loma.
 He asked that when it was "his time", he be buried "high on a cliff overlooking Coronado and the bay".
 He died on November 30, 2001.
-His wish was granted and his burial site at Fort Rosecrans National Cemetery overlooks that magnificent view.
-At his funeral were his wife Lita, his stepson Christian (who served as pall-bearer), and members of the Pearl Harbor Survivors Association he had befriended over the years, who are mostly ex-Navy personnel.
+His wish was granted, and his burial site at Fort Rosecrans National Cemetery overlooks that magnificent view.
+At his funeral were his wife Lita, his stepson Christian (who served as pallbearer), and members of the Pearl Harbor Survivors Association he had befriended over the years, who are mostly ex-Navy personnel.
 Ironically, an Army firing squad was unavailable to be at his funeral, so at the last minute a U. S. Marine Corps firing squad graciously stepped in to perform the ceremonial duties.
-He was very proud of his military career and all service members and this would have pleased him greatly.
-His stepson R. Christian Anderson, a filmmaker, co-wrote the song "The Ghosts of San Francisco" (with John Thomas Bullock) which was recorded by Motown recording artist Chris Clark.
+He was very proud of his military career and all service members, and this would have pleased him greatly.
+His stepson R. Christian Anderson, a filmmaker, co-wrote the song "The Ghosts of San Francisco" (with John Thomas Bullock), which was recorded by Motown recording artist Chris Clark.
 The music video won "Best Mixed Genre" at the New York Jazz Film Festival in 2016 and is dedicated to Bowman's memory.